alexandre-koball/GeneralTests/test-app-frontend/README.md

         npm run build

+If you encounter the following error:

+        'react-scripts' is not recognized as an internal or external command

+Please install the required module with the following command:

+        npm install react-scripts --save

 ## How to run

 To run the frontend, you should have "serve" installed.
 If that's not the case, install it with: